weskor/stx-group-assignment/README.md

 # STX
 First of all, thanks for the assignment.
 I enjoyed working with vue.
 In this readme you can find some information explaining the choices, how to run the project and the live example.
+The order saving API mock randomly fails.
+So if the first time the calls fails, try it again.

 ## Live
 There is a working example running on: [Working example](https://musing-bhaskara-2fad7e.netlify.app).
 It's running on netlify.
 There is also a link in the about in this repo.